Find It Locally

-As of the start of 2021, the ERC offers a “fully refundable” tax credit for eligible employers that equals 70% of qualified wages.
-Qualified wages include up to $10,000 per employee per quarter for each of the first two quarters of 2021, so the maximum credit an employer can receive per employee in 2021 is $14,000.
-The credit is taken on the employer portion of social security taxes, but if the credit is greater than social security taxes owed, the remaining amount will simply be paid directly (aka “fully refunded”) to employers.
+The ERC offers a “fully refundable” tax credit for eligible employers.
+The ERC is taken on the employer portion of social security taxes, but if the credit is greater than social security taxes owed, the remaining amount will simply be paid directly (aka “fully refunded”) to employers.
 The ERC equals 70% of qualified wages in 2021, and up to 50% of qualified wages in 2020.
 Qualified wages are defined as follows:

 Businesses are eligible to take this credit during any quarter in which either of the following conditions apply:

 Employers can take advantage of this credit when filing federal tax returns with IRS form 941 for non-farms or 943 for farms (or form 941-X or 943-X to claim the credit for previously filed quarters), and/or by using IRS form 7200 to claim a refund (aka “advance payment”).
 See this IRS webpage and this FAQ page for more details on the ERC and how to claim the credit; however, note that the content in both pages has not been updated (refer to the links at the top of the page for up-to-date ERC guidance).